pub struct BDatesGenerator { /* private fields */ }Expand description

 pub fn new( start_date: NaiveDate, freq: DateFreq, n_periods: usize, ) -> Result<Self, Box<dyn Error>>

-Creates a new BDatesGenerator
+Creates a new BDatesGenerator.

-It calculates the first valid business date based on the start_date
+It calculates the first valid business date based on the start_date and freq,

 which will be the first item yielded by the iterator.